Amog-OS/AmogOS/README.md

 #### Misc

 - https://github.com/sueperb/tasty-grubs for the x64 GRUB theme
 - https://linux-live.org/ our x64 build packager
-- https://github.com/Botspot/Pi-Power-Tools and https://www.raspberrypi.org/forums/viewtopic.php?t=247568 for packaging the RPI builds
+- https://github.com/Botspot/Pi-Power-Tools and https://www.raspberrypi.org/forums/viewtopic.php?t=247568, pishrink and gnome-disks for packaging the RPI builds
 - [Insert the names of all the apps included that im too lazy to type]

 And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.